r0bbie/gamesindustry.scot/README.md

 We welcome contributions!
 You can:

-- **Add a new entry**: Use the [issue templates](https://github.com/r0bbie/gamesindustry.scot/issues/new/choose) to submit new companies, games, jobs, etc.
+- **Add a new entry**: Submit a PR if you're comfortable doing so.
+Otherwise - use the [issue templates](https://github.com/r0bbie/gamesindustry.scot/issues/new/choose) to submit new companies, games, jobs, etc.
 - **Edit existing data**: Browse the [data files](https://github.com/r0bbie/gamesindustry.scot/tree/main/data) and submit a pull request.
+Or open an issue.
 - **Report issues**: [Open an issue](https://github.com/r0bbie/gamesindustry.scot/issues) for bugs or suggestions.

 ## Development